agiliq/essential-python-tools/source/code_management.rst

 GitLab offers all the features of Github plus builtin CI/CD service (Continuous Integration & Continuous Delivery), and more authentication levels.

+Gitlab(Community Edition) is open-source and can be installed in private servers.